 Cell phone coverage at the Station is generally good, but can be a little spotty.
 Courtesy phones (located in the Dorm Lounge and Lakeside Lab) are available for incoming calls, free local calls, or for use with a phone card or reversing charges for long-distance.
 Office phones are for business use and emergencies only.

 U.S. mail is delivered once a day Monday through Saturday.
 Each resident at the Station will have a mailbox located in the Mailroom, which is next to the Store.
 Residents must make their own arrangements for pick-up and payment of outgoing shipments of UPS, FedEX, etc. Your mailing address while at the Station will be:

 Pellston, MI 49769

-The area outside the front of the dining hall is the social center of the Biological Station, as people gather for meals, mail, shopping at the store, volleyball, or simply to hang out.
+The Dining Hall is located on the second floor of the Administrative Building.
+The area outside the front of the Administrative Building is the social center of the Biological Station, where people gather for meals, mail, shopping at the store, volleyball, or simply to hang out.

 |Lunch||11:30 am-12:30 pm|

 |*Sunday Brunch (served in place of lunch)||10:30-11:30 am|

 The dining hall serves three meals/day Mondays through Saturdays, and two meals (brunch and dinner) on Sundays.

 For purposes of planning, it is important that you sign out on the bulletin board near the dining room door for meals that you will miss.
 (We cannot give refunds for absences, however.)
 Residents are responsible for meal costs for their guests.
 Meal tickets can be purchased in the office prior to meals.